Oslo Accords: The Oslo process

+During the Second Intifada, the Roadmap for Peace was proposed by the Quartet on the Middle East, and explicitly aimed at a two-state solution and the establishment of an independent Palestinian state.
+The Roadmap, however, soon entered a cycle similar to the Oslo process, but without producing any agreement.

 Outline of the peace plan

 Stated goals of the Oslo Accords were among other things, Palestinian interim Self-Government (not the Palestinian Authority (PA), but the Palestinian Legislative Council) and a permanent settlement of unresolved issues within five years, based on Security Council Resolutions 242 and 338.
 Although the agreements recognize the Palestinian "legitimate and political rights," they remain silent about their fate after the interim period.
 The Oslo Accords neither define the nature of the post-Oslo Palestinian self-government and its powers and responsibilities, nor do they define the borders of the territory it eventually would govern.